gdelataillade/alarm/README.md

 This Flutter package provides a simple and easy-to-use interface for setting and canceling alarms on iOS and Android devices.
 It utilizes the `android_alarm_manager_plus` package for Android and the native iOS `AVAudioPlayer` class.

+*Please note that this project is still in beta.
+Feel free to open issues or pull requests to help us in the project development.*

 ## Why this package ?

 As a Flutter developer at [Evolum](https://evolum.co), my CTO and I needed to develop an alarm feature for the new version of our app.